What is the best immune booster for winter?

-Getting sick could lead to something much worse.
+And … catching a cold could lead to something much worse.

 You will need all the help you can get fighting off pathogens during the winter months.
 Finding ways to keep your stress levels low and your immune system boosted is the key to cruising through the winter months feeling healthy and vibrant.

 So what can you do to help keep your immune system strong during the winter months?